20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Drake Bay

-If you are headed to Drake Bay in the rainy season you’ll have to go by boat through the mangroves and then through the mouth of the river to the town by the beach.
+Part of what makes Drake Bay more adventurous is it’s remoteness, making it more difficult to get to.
+It is accessible by car only during the dry season.
+If you are headed to Drake Bay in the rainy season, you’ll have to go by boat through the mangroves and then through the mouth of the river to the town by the beach.
 Drake Bay is about 6 hours south of San Jose- you can take jumper planes there if you are short on time.

 Expect to find an endless number of beaches to explore via the vast trail system that leads into Corcovado.
-You can also spot whales and dolphins on the way to Cano Island- the perfect place to snorkel and dive.
+You can also spot whales and dolphins on the way to Caño Island- the perfect place to snorkel and dive.

 Pin Me!